comfort-mode-toolkit/cm-colors/README.md

 An open-source Python library for improving color accessibility while preserving brand identity.
 Built with research-grade mathematical precision and practical accessibility tools.

+> Maintainer's Note: I know the README sounds kinda arrogant and it kinda is lol ( generated using AI ).
+I am working on the functional aspect so if anyone wishes to edit the README, please create a PR

 ## What Makes CM-Colors Different

 CM-Colors combines advanced color science with practical accessibility tools to help you improve color contrast while minimizing visual impact on your brand.